xa1d3n/petScheduler/README.md

 # Take Home Test Instructions

   The goal of this problem is to create a drag and drop interface for a scheduling system.
-You will use a PetPocketbook API to initialize a days schedule, store it, and then allow the user to move appointments around and delete them.
+We've created an api that initializes a days schedule, stores it, and then allows the user to move appointments around and delete them.

   ### Do all your work in a new branch
   When you're ready to submit just open a Pull Request on your branch